konstructio/kubefirst/docs/kubefirst/gitlab/after-install.md

 ## Step 1: Console UI

-Once you run `cluster create` command at the end of the installation will open a new browser tab with the Console UI at `http://localhost:9094` to provide you a dashboard to navigate through the different services that were previsioned.
+Once you run the `cluster create` command at the end of the installation, a new browser tab will open with the Console UI at `http://localhost:9094` to provide you a dashboard to navigate through the different services that were previsioned.

 ![console ui](../../img/kubefirst/console-ui.png)